 Jordan Karlitz, MD

-Dr. Karlitz’s Acadian parish colorectal cancer research has been presented at the American Gastroenterological Association’s Digestive and Disease Week where he was a Poster of Distinction award winner.
-He also presented his population based Lynch Syndrome screening research at the Colorectal Cancer Prevention Plenary at the Annual American College of Gastroenterology (ACG) meeting and was awarded the prestigious ACG Governors Award for Excellence in Clinical Research.
-He also won an ACG Presidential Poster Award for his work in colon cancer genetics.
+Dr. Karlitz’s clinical interests and research centers on early-onset colorectal cancer epidemiology and familial colon cancer syndromes, including Lynch Syndrome.
+Dr. Karlitz has presented his research in plenary format at the American Gastroenterological Association’s (AGA) Digestive Disease Week meeting.
+He is also a recipient of an AGA research Poster of Distinction award.
+He also presented his population-based Lynch Syndrome screening research at the Colorectal Cancer Prevention Plenary at the Annual American College of Gastroenterology (ACG) meeting and was awarded the prestigious ACG Governors Award for Excellence in Clinical Research.
+Dr. Karlitz is the recipient of two ACG Presidential Poster Awards for his work in colorectal cancer.

 Dr. Karlitz is involved in multiple state and national initiatives regarding colorectal cancer and GI issues in general.
 He is the former Public Relations Chairperson for the American College of Gastroenterology (ACG) and former Digital Communications and Publications Chairperson for the ACG.